trevordbunch/cis411_lab0/labreports/LAB_m-shoul.md

 # Step 5: Setup a Continuous Integration configuration
 - **What is the .circleci/config.yml doing?**
   - The  ```.circleci/config.yml``` defines how CircleCI builds, tests, and deploys the application.
-Ths file specifies the version, jobs, steps, amd workflow that make up the CI/CD pipeline.
-It include what commands to run, what environment to run them in, and the order in which the commands are to be executed.
+This file specifies the version, jobs, steps, and workflow that make up the CI/CD pipeline.
+It includes what commands to run, what environment to run them in, and the order in which the commands are to be executed.

 - **What do the various sections on the config file do?**

 1. **version:**  Defines the latest version of the CircleCI pipeline process engine.
-The version field is intended to be used in order to issue warnings for depreciation or breaking changes.
+The version field is intended to be used to issue warnings for depreciation or breaking changes.

 2. **orbs:** Reusable packages of CircleCI configuration that you may share across projects, enabling you to create encapsulated, parameterized commands, jobs, and executors that can be used across multiple projects.